 Envisioning a Bold Future

 Pepperdine University, as an entity and as an aggregate, defines the context within which each of the five schools will excel.
-All of the schools--Seaver College, the School of Law, the School of Public Policy, the Graduate School of Education and Psychology, and the Graziadio School of Business and Management--will rise together; their service will exhibit the eloquence of this University’s mission, and, in so doing, Pepperdine will reach far and will keep its promises.
+All of the schools--Seaver College, the School of Law, the School of Public Policy, the Graduate School of Education and Psychology, and the Graziadio Business School--will rise together; their service will exhibit the eloquence of this University’s mission, and, in so doing, Pepperdine will reach far and will keep its promises.

 Building on the extraordinary growth of our endowment in the past ten years, by the year 2012 the University will place and maintain its endowment among the top seventy-five leading college and university endowments in this country.
 The ongoing commitment and generosity of our many friends and strategic partners is fundamental to the realization of this goal.
 An extensive fund-raising campaign, now in the planning stages, will be completed by Pepperdine's 75th anniversary in 2012.